JJGohildev/HR-Performance-KPI-dashboard/case_study.md

 - How do engagement and training completion change over time?
 - Which reporting steps can be made repeatable with Excel VBA?

-These questions helped me decide which measures and visuals belonged in the report.

 ## Preparing the data

 The project includes employee records, departments, a monthly date table, employee-month observations, and summary KPI tables.
 Keeping their different levels of detail clear is important: an employee count and an average of monthly rates answer different questions.

 The SQL and Excel files document preparation steps for inconsistent department names, missing values, and duplicate records.
 The SQL queries also include data-quality checks.
 These should be rerun after source changes rather than assumed to pass on every refresh.

-I kept the CSV files supplied with the Power BI report in a separate folder so the report can be refreshed or rebuilt without confusing them with the original dataset archive.

 ## Building the report